-Most of the time, itchy armpits are a sign of irritation, infection, or a skin condition, such as eczema or dermatitis.
-In rare cases, however, itchy armpits may be a sign of cancer.
+8: Itchy armpits are usually a sign of irritation, infection, or a skin condition, such as eczema or dermatitis.
+However, itchy armpits may be a sign of cancer in rare cases.

 This article describes two types of cancer that may cause itchy armpits.
-We also outline six less severe causes of underarm itching, along with tips on how to prevent itching, and when to see a doctor.
+We also outline six less severe causes of underarm itching, tips on preventing itching, and when to see a doctor.

 Most cases of underarm itching are due to noncancerous skin conditions.

 Lymphocytes are white blood cells that help to protect the body from infection and disease.
 Lymphoma is cancer that affects these cells.
 There are many different types of lymphoma.
 The two main types are Hodgkin lymphoma and non-Hodgkin lymphoma.

 Itching affects around 33% of people with Hodgkin lymphoma and some 10% of people with non-Hodgkin lymphoma.
 Itching occurs due to chemicals called cytokines, which irritate nerve endings in the skin.
 The immune system releases cytokines in response to lymphoma cells.